dart-lang/language/working/0323-null-aware-elements/feature-specification.md

 ### Constants

-A null-aware `expressionElement` or `mapElement` is constant if its inner expression or map entry is constant.
+A `nullAwareExpressionElement` or `nullAwareMapElement` is constant if its inner expression or map entry is constant.

 ## Runtime semantics